PV Ratio Formula is Profit Volume Ratio Formula

 Practical Examples

-Worry Ltd Company wants to find out the Profit Volume ratio, Margin of Safety and Break Even point for the Current year.
+Worry Ltd Company wants to find out the Profit Volume ratio, Margin of Safety, and Break-even point for the Current year.
 Details of Costs are below.

-- Sales = 100,000 Units and Selling price is $30 per unit
+- Sales = 100,000 Units and the Selling price is $30 per unit

 - Variable Costs is $15 per unit